 Stage 2 departs at the earlier time of 10am for almost 100 miles heading towards Donaghcloney and Clonvaraghan taking in the first Cat 1 climb of a day at Sleive Croob.
 The next 20 mile of racing takes in 4 categorised finishing with Cat 1 climb at Spelga – a 2.1 mile long climb to the top before descending back towards Bryansford.
 The riders will then make their way to Castlewellan before eventually hitting the final and probably the most difficult climb of the race, the Cat 1 at the Windy Gap.
 The races then picks up speed on the approach into Banbridge finishing on the Newry Road at around 1.30pm.

 Stage 3 departs at the earlier time of 10am and is a 10 mile circuit covered 7 times.
-The circuit itself starts along the Gorestown Road, and takes a left onto the B130 Derryfubble Road making its way to Benburb.
-The race then takes a left onto the Confeacle Road running through Blackwatertown and back onto the A29 on heading into the Moy.
-The KOH will be in the village each time but not on the finish line.
+The circuit itself starts along the Newry Road and takes a right onto Tullyear Avenue left onto Old Newry Road and right onto Ringsend Road and moving onto Ballygowan Road, Coolnacran Road and Legananny Road before entering the town of Loughbricklad.
+The race then takes a left onto the Grovehill Road, followed by another left onto the Ballynanny Road and them onto the Brague Road before returning onto Rathfriland for a fast finish into Banbridge.
+The KOH will be in the Newry Road each time but not on the finish line.